Columbia Street Farm

 Brooklyn, NY 11231

-One of the first urban farms built on public housing land, the Wolcott Street Farm is a 1.1 acre operation based at Red Hook Houses West.
+One of the first urban farms built on public housing land, the Red Hook Houses Farm is a 1.1 acre operation based at Red Hook Houses West.
 The Farm was built in 2013 through a collaboration with Green City Force, the Mayor’s Office, and the NYC Housing Authority and harvests over 5,000 pounds of produce each year.
 Residents of public housing take home produce for free by caring for the farm or by bringing in food scraps for us to compost.

 30 Wolcott Street